 - 4 cups low-sodium chicken stock or turkey stock

-- 2 cups cooked turkey chopped into bite-size pieces
+- 2 cups cooked turkey chopped or shredded into bite-size pieces

 - 1 cup frozen corn kernels